jsdelivrbot/The-Solar-System/README.md

 * JS

+* IMAGES

-Each directory has pages of the book with requisite HTML, CSS, HEAD and JavaScript.
-The following tree describes the project structure mostly:
+Each directory above has sub-drectories for the pages of the book containing partials of HTML, CSS, HEAD and JavaScript in 'em.

-Tree:
+TREE STRUCTURE:

 ```